ynput/ayon-documentation/website/docs/ayon_launcher_artist_basic.md

 <div class="row">
 <div class="col">

-Once Launching AYON Launcher, AYON icon should appear in your tray.
+Once you launch the AYON Launcher, the AYON icon should appear in your system tray.

 </div>
 <div class="col">